 What illnesses are covered by critical illness insurance?

-Most insurers offer a choice of packages covering anything from just cancer (and its many forms) to up to 26+ illnesses as defined by the 2013 Critical Illness Benchmark Definitions published by the Canadian Life and Health Insurance Association.
+Most insurers offer a choice of critical illness products covering anything from just cancer (and its many forms) to up to 26+ covered illnesses as defined by the 2013 Critical Illness Benchmark Definitions published by the Canadian Life and Health Insurance Association.
 For a more detailed answer, read this article.